 Finally, note that some remote features—such as iPod photo compatibility—require the latest iPod software, so before using any iPod remote, make sure you’ve

-and installed the latest version for your iPod.
+downloaded and installed the latest version for your iPod.

 Remote Technology: IR vs. RF